niqdev/akka-stream-cassandra/PITCHME.md

 *How*

 - lib for each entity to handle new C* version
-- facade to wrap old and new C* libraries
+- wrap old and new C* libraries in facade
 - integrate facade in each service to manage read/write flags on both C*
 - substitute the facade with the new lib
 - drop tables in old C*